jloveric/high-order-layers-torch/README.md

 ## Why

-Using higher order polynomial representations might allow networks with much fewer total weights.
+Using higher order polynomial representations allow networks with much fewer total weights in certain cases

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.